-Twice Abraham moves to save Sodom.
+Twice Abraham acts to save Sodom.

 Note this interesting parallel:

-In both cases, Abraham does whatever he can to save Sodom (as I mentioned before).
-How is it, though, that Abraham manages to save Sodom the first time but fails to do so the second time?
+In both cases, Abraham does whatever he can to save Sodom.
+But how is it that Abraham manages to save Sodom the first time but fails to do so the second time?
+I think there are some key differences:

 Abraham could rescue Sodom from the Mesopotamians.